Select Page

 As you can see, a lot of variables can cause your body to produce green stool.
 By paying attention to what you’re eating – and how much, in some cases – you’ll have a better idea of whether or not the green color in your poop is perfectly normal, or something you may want to consult with your doctor about.

-For more on healthy digestion and bodily functions, keep reading here:
+Check out our liver health supplement, or for more info on healthy digestion and bodily functions, keep reading here:

 What is Your Poop Trying to Tell You?